 Based on the publications selected, we identified further relevant citations in the bibliographies of the publications found with Google Scholar, which are included in the list of references in section 6.1.
-These references are shown in section 6.1, but due to time limitations are not yet included in the tabulated annotated bibliography.
+These references are shown in section 6.1, and not included in the tabulated annotated bibliography.
 Generally, during the snowballing exercise, we noted that the same references increasingly appeared in several publications and we found fewer relevant references.
 Researchers in qualitative methods using snowballing techniques for sampling (i.e. asking key informants to identify other key informants) call this 'saturation,' where snowballing does not yield new names.
 In our case, snowballing yielded fewer new relevant publications.
-While we recognise as a limitation that this bibliographical review has not reached the saturation level yet.
+We recognise as a limitation that this bibliographical review has not reached the saturation level yet.
+Additional resources were added to the EQUINET searchable database over the 3 year project, as a result of information given by the researchers, and quarterly searches of databases including Google Scholar, Google Books and PAIS International.